NaserKhoshfetrat/CsvCombiner/README.md

 ## Use a custom file pattern
 `MonthlyCsvCombiner.exe --source "C:\Data\Incoming" --pattern "sales_*.csv"`

-## Using appsettings.json (see below) and overriding only the source
+## Using appsettings.json and overriding only the source

 `MonthlyCsvCombiner.exe --source "E:\Temp\CSVs"`